cypress-io/cypress-documentation/source/api/commands/window.md

 It fails.
 But the interesting thing is that the type of `event` is `KeyboardEvent` when you `console.log(event)`.

-It's because Cypress Runner uses `iframe` to load the test application.
-In other words, `KeyboardEvent` used in the the code above and the `KeyboardEvent` class from which `event` variable is constructed are different `KeyboardEvent`s.
+It's because the Test Runner uses an `iframe` to load the application under test.
+In other words, the `KeyboardEvent` used in the the code above and the `KeyboardEvent` class from which the `event` variable is constructed are different `KeyboardEvent`s.

 That's why the test should be written like this.